-If you are interested in printing on the Ultimaker 2 3D Printer, please understand the following:
+If you are interested in printing on our Prusa MK3S (with MMU2S) or Ultimaker 2+ 3D Printer, please understand the following:

 Procedures for 3D Printer: Public Use